LeaVerou/lea.verou.me/blog/2025/style-observer/index.md

 I’d either find a good, bulletproof solution, or I would build it myself.

 Spoiler alert:
-<a href="https://observe.style" title="And I couldn't even resist registering a domain for it 🤦🏽‍♀️ It’s all fun and games until the renewal bills start coming 🥲" class="call-to-action">Oops, I did it again</a>
+<a href="https://observe.style" title="And I couldn't even resist registering a domain for it 🤦🏽‍♀️ It’s all fun and games until the renewal bills start coming 🥲" class="cta">Oops, I did it again</a>

 <!-- more -->